sunjiangjun/supernode/README_zh.md

 tips:

-base code fork from https://github.com/0xcregis/easynode
+ base code fork from https://github.com/0xcregis/easynode，it was also developed by me